Documentation Index

 </div>

-Then, import the necessary packages for a basic implementation.
-Since the example queries an Algolia index, it imports the algoliasearch
+Since the example queries an Algolia index, it imports the algoliasearch package,

-package, autocomplete
+autocomplete and

-from the autocomplete-js
+getAlgoliaResults from the

-package for some out of the box styling.
+Finally, it imports autocomplete-theme-classic package for some out of the box styling.

-Depending on your desired sources, you may need to import other packages including plugins.
+you may need to import other packages including plugins.

 Include some starter code to insert the autocomplete menu into: